AI Features

 |---|---|---|

-| AI Lesson Builder | Generates a complete lesson with exercises from a topic | Course page > "Generate with AI" or toolbar |
+| AI Lesson Builder | Generates a complete lesson with exercises from a topic | Toolbar > Lesson Builder button |

 | Ask AI | Inline AI assistant for writing and editing help | Toolbar button or /askai |

-| Exercise Generation | Creates exercises from lesson context | Exercise block configuration |
+| Exercise Generation | Creates exercises from lesson context | Exercise block settings |

-| Translation Tool | Translates selected text between languages | Select text > Translate button |
+| Translation Panel | Translates selected text between languages, with quick chips for the lesson's relevant language pairs | Select text > Translate button |

 AI Lesson Builder